dreger/thelivingwell.co/_posts/eat/2016-03-31-travel-well.md

 Try doing one thing different in your travel endeavors this week.
 Plan ONE thing ahead, and don’t try to uproot the whole system at once.

-There’s grace in living and traveling well!
+There’s grace in living and traveling well.

+_Peace, love, and veggie burgers_

 [#graceinlivingwell](https://www.instagram.com/explore/tags/graceinlivingwell/)